 When we were done with our meal, we turned our attention to the Vietnamese iced coffee.
 The lady told us they no longer serve their coffee in a dripper because it takes a long time for all of the coffee to drip and the ice would be melted by the time dripping is done.
 MD actually ordered the coffee.
 I sipped some just to taste.
 It’s really good.

 The next destination is within walking distance from Marianne Pension Inn.
-It used to be a squatters’ area but after a fire gutted the houses of the residents, they were no longer allowed to built houses.
-The city turned it to a tourist and local destination to unwind and relax and developed it to a Baywalk.
+It used to be a squatters’ area but after a fire gutted the houses of the residents, they were no longer allowed to build houses.
+The city turned it to a tourist attraction to unwind and relax and developed it to a Baywalk.
 There are numerous food stalls and souvenir shops.

 We walked around the area and took shots.
 A nice lady offered to take a shot of MD and me and we returned the favor.
 We posed beside the big imposing Christmas tree that seems like a permanent structure.